DaleMargel/Web-Survey/Approach.md

 A PWA is just a web page that uses a few conventions to allow the browser to handle it as an application.
 In other words, an installable web application.
 When not installed they are run as an ordinary web page.

 Unlike classic web pages, these can depend heavily on javascript executing on the browser.
-This makes them vulnerable to browsers that do not support modern javascript (i.e., IE, older Safari).
+They are also vulnerable to browsers that do not support modern web standards (i.e., IE, older Safari) - but gracefully degrade when used as such.
 Also beware that code running on the browser is not secure.

 Advantages:

-- Look and feel similar to a native application.
+- Treated as native application.
 - Write once, run anywhere.
-- Easy to locate (web search) and install (click of a button).
+- Easy to find on web (web search).
+- Quick and easy to install (click of a button).
 - No App Stores to deal with.
 - Updates are automatically applied.
 - No need for a connected server.